 Registry Platform wraps the record with prev_hash and record_hash for tamper evidence.

-For the full field list, see the audit record shape in the Relay reference.
+For the full field list, see the Relay operations runbook.

 4. Respond.
 Relay returns the entity-shaped response.
 The response body contains only projected fields for the authenticated caller’s visible datasets and entities.
 Storage table identifiers never appear in responses.